MalcolmWetzstein/Surface-Fluid-Simulation-via-Mesh-Parameterization/README.md

 ## Next Steps

-Porting code to C++ to take advantage of DirectX 12 for GPU acceleration and to provide a more realistic visualization.
+Porting code to C++ to take advantage of DirectX 12 and/or Cuda for GPU acceleration and to provide a more realistic visualization.
 Looking into using libigl for mesh parameterization and Nvidia libraries for fluid simulation.